 We can see Indian servants in the photograph of Queen Victoria and the Battenberg family in the background in the Oak Room in 1895.
 The porridge may well be a legacy of the Queen’s romantic love of Scotland, with the oatmeal porridge which she had enjoyed in the Highlands that she loved.
 Behind the Queen hangs a version of the well-known portrait made of her by the German portrait painter Heinrich von Angeli, described by the Queen as ‘absurdly like’ and showing the Queen in black, relieved only by the white of her widow’s cap, the ribbon of the Royal Order of Victoria and Albert and the large white handkerchiefs which the Queen had a habit of carrying around wherever she went.
 These images of the Queen and the Battenbergs, made by Mary Steen, have alternatively been labelled as ‘Royal Group having dinner in the Oak Room, Windsor Castle, 1895’.
 Various other names have been ascribed to the room over time, including the Oak Sitting Room and Gothic Breakfast Room, according to gelatin prints commissioned by the Royal Collection for inventory purposes.The room, therefore, opens a door – literally – onto the Queen’s daily routine and domestic habits, as well as pointing us towards the fascinating question of what the Queen ate during this meal.
 Queen Victoria’s penchant for wanting to breakfast in Gothic surroundings is something she continued to like to do at Frogmore, for example.
 She sometimes used the Gothic Ruins at Frogmore as a breakfast room, just as she also liked to breakfast in her Garden Cottage at Balmoral and in the square alcove with two arched open sides, when outside at Osborne.

 The Battenberg children were apparently given ‘dull nursery meals – beef, mutton and milk puddings – but visiting children were allowed eclairs and ices.
 Once Princess Ena [of Battenberg], in indignation at this, said as her grace, “Thank God for my dull dinner”.
 Queen Victoria was enraged at this and punished her…’ (Quoted in Hibbert, 418).
-As a child herself, the future Queen had recalled that she generally come into dinner – which was at seven – ‘eating my bread and milk out of a small silver basin.
-Tea was only allowed as a great treat in later years’ (Quoted in Arthur Benson and Viscount Esher, A Selection from Her Majesty’s Correspondence between the Years of 1837 and 1861, vol 1: 1837-1843).
+As a child herself, the future Queen had recalled that she generally come into dinner – which was at seven – with her bread and milk in a small silver basin.
+Tea was only granted as a special treat (A. C. Benson and Viscount Esher, A Selection from Her Majesty’s Correspondence between the Years of 1837 and 1861, vol 1: 1837-1843).